 To recognize abuse, look for the following:

-Children react differently to the abuse depending on age, extent of abuse, support from others, and their relationship with the offender.
-The single most important factor affecting your child’s recovery is the level of support they receive from you.
+Children react differently to abuse depending on age, extent of abuse, support from others, and their relationship with the offender.
+The single most important factor affecting a child’s recovery is the level of support they receive from caregivers.

 Child Network and Fun Pianos proudly present a high energy, sing-along, clap-along, rock-n-roll, comedy piano show!More Information >>